Submission of manuscripts

 The manuscripts must be type-written in clear, grammatically correct English with no typographical errors.
 Manuscripts that do not meet the minimal requirements for English grammar and composition will be rejected immediately.
 Manuscripts with text that is faint or illegible or with substandard illustrations will be returned to the authors.

-Neatly type every portion of the manuscript with 1.5 times of spacing (a minimum of 6 mm between lines) and 2.54 cm margins on all sides, including figure legends, table footnotes and references.
-The manuscript should be prepared and numbered consecutively as follows: Title page, Abstract, Keywords, Introduction, Materials and methods, Results and discussion, Conclusion, Acknowledgements, References, Figure legends, Tables and Figures.
+Neatly type every portion of the manuscript (Times New Roman, Font size 10, spacing 1.0).
+The manuscript should be prepared and numbered consecutively as follows: Title page, Abstract, Keywords, Introduction, Materials and Methods, Results and discussion, Conclusion, Acknowledgements, Conflicts of Interest, Data Availability, Author’s Contribution, Funding Statement, References, Figure legends, Tables and Figures.

 Use one font type and size throughout the manuscript.
 Leave one space after a comma, except in chemical names, for example, 1,2,3,4- tetramethyl.
 For the identification of pharmaceutical substances, the International Nonproprietary Names (INN) proposed and recommended by the WHO should be used.
 For the units of measurement, the use of the International System of Units (SI) is recommended: m (meter), g (gram), kg (kilogram), μg (microgram), s (second), min (minute), h (hour), d (day), y (year), l (litre), μl (microlitre), ng/ml not ng•ml-1 and r/min not rpm.
 Excessive abbreviations should be avoided and abbreviations other than those acknowledged, uniform and standard should be contained in brackets at their first use.